Kreeblah/organize_chd/README.md

 ## Known issues:

+- There was one report of unwanted file deletion.
+I rewrote the code that I think might have been responsible, but it's worth having a backup, just in case.
 - This script currently doesn't handle filenames with dollar signs in them well.
 The shell interprets the names as variable names, which it's unable to expand.

 ## Attributions: